aparis69/Karst-Synthesis/README.md

 * This is **research** code provided without any warranty.
 However, if you have any problem you can still send me an email or create an issue.

 ### Testing
 There is no dependency.
-Running the program will output 3 pairs of files which can then be visualized in another application (Blender, MeshLab).
+Running the program will output 3 karstic skeletons stored in ASCII files.
+Each scene consists of 2 files: a node file and a link file.
+The format is easy to undertand.
 Tests have been made on:
 * Visual Studio 2019: double click on the solution in ./VS2019/ and Ctrl + F5 to run

 In you can't compile or run the code, results produced with this code are available in the Results/ folder.